mosip/documentation/docs/architecture/features.md

     *  `Downloading VC using the UIN/ VID` feature – Residents can use the country provided ID (UIN/VID) to download their cards and avail various government and private services.
     * `Downloading VC using the **Application ID**` feature – Residents can also use their Application ID provided to them during the registration process to be able download their card.

 3. **Viewing details** of the downloaded credential – Residents can have a quick view of the demographic details present on their VCs in a card format.

 4. **Quick identification of VCs** by associating them with relevant tags- In case residents have multiple VCs on their device, they can add customized names to the VCs for quick identification.

 5. **Maintaining History** - The `History` tab on the app helps the residents in viewing the status of the VCs (downloaded/ shared/ activated, logged-in).

-6. **Sharing Credentials** - The downloaded VCs on the device can be easily shared with the Verifier for quick access to their services.
+6. **Sharing Credentials** - The downloaded VCs on the device can be easily shared with the Verifier for verification and providing quick access to their services.
+The VC can be shared over ~Bluetooth Low Energy (BLE)` without the need for having an internet connection.

 7. **Share with selfie** - The residents can capture the photo on their device which internally gets matched with the photo available on their card thereby helping them quickly by proving their identity.